 - College test prep: Varies, but popular programs range from $599 – $699

-- ACT/ SAT: $47.50 - $67.00 per registration, additional costs for international students and late registration
+- ACT/ SAT: $55 – $85 per registration, additional costs for international students and late registration

 Transportation costs are not a qualified 529 plan expense.
-According to the College Board’s Trends in College Pricing 2017 report, financial aid offices budgeted the following amounts for transportation costs for the 2017-18 school year cost of attendance:
+According to the College Board’s Trends in College Pricing 2023 report, financial aid offices budgeted the following amounts for transportation costs for the 2023-24 school year cost of attendance:

-- Public 4-year college (in-state, living on campus): $1,170
+- Public 4-year college (in-state, living on campus): $1,290

-- Public 4-year college (out-of-state, living on campus): $1,170
+- Public 4-year college (out-of-state, living on campus): $1,290

-- Private 4-year college (living on campus): $1,030
+- Private 4-year college (living on campus): $1,100

-Extracurricular activities and other miscellaneous expenses
+Extracurricular activities and other miscellaneous related expenses

 Some room and board costs

-Students can use a 529 plan to pay for room and board expenses, but only if they are enrolled in an eligible college on at least a half-time basis.
-If the student lives off-campus, qualified room and board costs are limited to what is included in the college’s cost of attendance (COA) allowance for room and board for the period.
+Students can use 529 plan funds to pay for room and board expenses, but only if they are enrolled in an eligible college on at least half-time basis.
+If the student lives in off-campus housing, qualified room and board costs are limited to what is included in the college’s cost of attendance (COA) allowance for room and board for the period.